boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 16. ✅ Zero to one
 17. ✅ Company of one by Paul Jarvis
 18. ✅ Lost and founder by Rand Fishkin
+19. ✅ 15 secrets of successful people know about time management by Kevin Kruse
+20. ✅ The follow-up formula by by Steli Efti

 ## 2022

 1. ✅ Ego is the enemy by Ryan Holiday - Is not my style
-2. How to read a book
+2. ✅ How to read a book
 3. ✅ Subscribed Why the subscription model will be your company's future and what to do about it by Tien Tzuo and Gabe Weisert
+4. ✅ The subscription Boom by Adam Levinter
+5. ✅ Crypto Currencies by Julian Hosp
+6. ✅ It doesn't have to be crazy at work

 WIP